Anurag2022github/draw.io/clk8aamph000009leehpafr40.md

 The patching process in Linux typically involves the following steps:

-1. **Monitoring:** As a Linux administrator, you need to stay informed about new updates and patches.
+1. **Monitoring:** You need to stay informed about new updates and patches.
 Monitoring official channels, mailing lists, security advisories, and release notes from Linux distributions and software vendors is crucial.

 2. **Assessment:** Before applying a patch, it's essential to assess its impact on the system.
 Some patches may introduce compatibility issues or conflicts with existing configurations.
-Having a test environment to evaluate patches before deploying them in production is a good practise.
+Having a test environment to evaluate patches before deploying them in production is a good practice.

 3. **Backup:** Before applying any patches, it is essential to back up critical data and configurations.
 This step acts as a safety net in case anything goes wrong during the patching process.

 **Applying Patches:** Linux distributions usually come with package managers (e.g., apt for Debian/Ubuntu, yum/dnf for Red Hat/CentOS/Fedora) that simplify the process of downloading and installing patches.
 By running specific commands, you can update individual packages or the entire system.

-# **PATCH MANAGEMENT:**
+### **😁PATCH MANAGEMENT:**

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1689682144919/5b2473ef-a6a3-44ea-afe5-afbcfba3df0a.png align="center")

+**Pre-requisites:**

 **Inform the application owners and stakeholders about the updates and changes.**

 **Send a list of all the apps and kernel upgrades**

 **Check the module files for pre-checks -** `ls -l /var/lib/ modules/kernel-versions/mod.dep`

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1689682170268/e2e98c38-251d-4162-9ae1-8976e76634a4.png align="center")